uz2020/uz2020.github.io/_posts/2021-07-17-a-ride-to-zhongshan.md

 I opened the map to see how far I have gone.
 It says there is 20km from my place to Zhongshan.
 I definitely didn't follow the shortest path.
 I guess I must have rode for more than 60km that night.

-I want to know more about the city I live or the city nearby.
+I want to know more about the city I live or the cities nearby.
 But it's different without the help of an automobile.